Transition to Middle School

 High School Options 101

-Four high schools, ten college/career “Pathways”, AP and IB classes, new graduation requirements – What does it all mean for your student?
+Four high schools, ten college and career academies, AP and IB classes, new graduation requirements – What does it all mean for your student?
 Get an overview of PUSD’s options, a glossary of high school-specific terms and acronyms, a framework for comparing key offerings and features, and find out where PUSD graduates go from here.
 Meet the principals from Blair, Marshall, Muir, and PHS.
-Handouts (2017) included:
+Handouts (2018) included:

-- Graduation Requirements* – First column of this chart shows how many credits required in the “A-G” categories for admission to UC & CSU campuses (or most 4-year colleges).
-Student must pass courses with C or better to meet A-G requirements.
+PUSD Graduation Requirements - Student must pass courses with C or better to meet college A-G requirements.

 PEN partners with College Access Plan (CAP) to offer a series of programs helping parents plan for and navigate the path through high school to college.
 Topics include: